saswat7sahu/jenkins102/jenkins+docker/README.md

 - enter your desire port for accesing jenkins
 - save the inbound rule

-## installing jenkins inside  vm
+## Running jenkins inside docker
-installing jenkins and configure it is a headache . we can do it simple by using docker.we create a compose file and we just run it .
+installing jenkins and configure inside vm it's a headache . we can do it simple by using docker.we create a compose file and we just run it .

 ## Installation